 Critical Analysis of Ode to Autumn

 We also realize that the poet does not escape from the world of reality.
 He keeps his subject matter as simple as possible.
-There is no second meaning of this poem.
+There is no second meaning to this poem.
 He talks about the autumn season and autumn means autumn.
 No symbol has been attached to any word.
-Keats poetry is for laymen.
+Keats’ poetry is for laymen.
 He never uses far-fetched metaphors nor does he portray ambiguous images.
 His poetry is lucid, hence, one does not need any specific dictionary to understand his poetry.

 Stanza-II Critical Analysis of Ode to Autumn

-In the second stanza of the poem, the poet illustrates four pictures of the autumn season; firstly, he personifies it as a woman who has been shown as a harvester doing winnowing; secondly, he personifies it as a tired reaper; thirdly, he sees autumn as a collector/gleaner; and fourthly he gives autumn season attributes of cider-presses who obtains juice of fruits usually of apples for making wine.
+In the second stanza of the poem, the poet illustrates four pictures of the autumn season; firstly, he personifies it as a woman who has been shown as a harvester doing winnowing; secondly, he personifies it as a tired reaper; thirdly, he sees autumn as a collector/gleaner; and fourthly he gives autumn season attributes of cider-presser who obtains juice of fruits usually of apples for making wine.

-From deeper critical analysis of Ode to Autumn, it is evident that he compares spring with autumn.
-Although the spring season is the season of blossoming of flowers, the autumn season has its own importance.
+From a deeper critical analysis of Ode to Autumn, it is evident that he compares spring with autumn.
+Although the spring season is the season of the blossoming flowers, the autumn season has its own importance.
 It is the season of mist and that is enough for John Keats.
 In this stanza, the poet describes what he wrote in his letter.
 In autumn, the poet finds pleasure in stubble fields, covered red due to sunlight, grasshoppers’ chirp and twitter of the insects.

 All these beautiful songs are there then there is no need to find or hear any song of spring.
 The poet wants to say that autumn has its own attributes just like other seasons.
-Compared to the spring season, autumn is rich as it gives fruits and such sounds which are pleasing for the ears.
+Compared to the spring season, autumn is rich as it gives fruits and such sounds which are pleasing to the ears.